About Whirling Disease (Myxobolus cerebralis)

 whirling disease in Johnson Lake in Banff National Park.
 Visit the CFIA website at:

-On February 10, 2017, the CFIA declared the Bow River watershed infected with whirling disease and the remainder of the province of Alberta a buffer zone.
+On June 23, 2017, the CFIA declared the Red Deer River watershed infected with whirling disease.
+The remainder of the province of Alberta is considered a buffer zone.